Momentum-Team-10/momentum-team-10.github.io/_posts/2021-10-25-welcome-phase-2.md

 List the urls for your completed problems in a [gist on GitHub](https://gist.github.com/).
 A gist is a like a short form repo that you can create directly on GitHub.
 See [this guide for more detail on creating gists](https://docs.github.com/en/github/writing-on-github/editing-and-sharing-content-with-gists/creating-gists).

-You should have several Exercism URLs listed in your gist, and thry should look like this:
+You should have several Exercism URLs listed in your gist, and they should look like this:

 ```
 https://exercism.org/tracks/python/exercises/two-fer/solutions/yourexercismusername